JakubKorytko/images-cloud/README.md

 ## 👨 Users

+❗ Every time you run `npm run build`/`npm run copy`/`npm run dev` it will copy and overwrite sqlite database - if you want to keep created users you need to exclude "data.db" from `copy` script in server package.json

 To use images-cloud you need to create user.
 There are two default users in database.
 One is test user needed for testing purposes - don't delete it or tests will break.
 The other one is stanley - made to test things out, it even has some images uploaded already.

 | Username             | Password                                                                |